TherionRO/YouTubeiVanced/README.md

 # iVanced for YouTube
 iVanced for YouTube is a modded application for iPhone user with or without jailbreak.This is mainly for jailed users as we only provide .ipa files for you to sideload.iVanced will block all of the annoying ads on youtube,skip sponsorships,return the legendary dislike button,download youtube videos as MP4 or MP3(audio),customize the theme of the app and many more tweaks for free.

+Note : iVanced for YouTube is a fork of uYou/uYouPlus based on the latest version of youtube,a rolling release with extended life support and likely more unstable.
+[iVanced Source Code here](https://github.com/qnblackcat/uYouPlus) .Keep in mind that I cannot opensource the uYou tweak and the YouTube app as this is not legal.

 # Download iVanced

 Download the iVanced for YouTube .ipa on [AppDB Here](https://appdb.to/app/cydia/1900001075)